alexeygrigorev/mlwiki.org/index.php/Box_Plot.md

 ---
-title: "Box Plot"
 layout: default
 permalink: /index.php/Box_Plot
+tags:
+- plots
+- r
+title: Box Plot
 ---

-# Box Plot

 ## Box Plot
 Box Plot
 - This is a [Plot](Plot) that can be useful for [Exploratory Data Analysis](Exploratory_Data_Analysis)